Miss Universe 1992

 Miss Universe 1992 was the 41st Miss Universe pageant, held at the Queen Sirikit National Convention Center in Bangkok, Thailand, on 9 May 1992.

+Michelle McLean of Namibia was crowned by Lupita Jones of Mexico at the conclusion of the event.
 Seventy-eight contestants competed in the pageant.
-Michelle McLean of Namibia was crowned by Lupita Jones of Mexico at the event's conclusion.
-This is the first and so far only time that Namibia won the pageant.
+This is the first and thus far, the only Namibian to have won the pageant.

 Background

 Location and date

 Thailand anticipated holding the pageant as early as August 1991, when thousands of slum dwellers were evicted to improve the image of the city prior to a World Bank conference that was held in the city in October and the pageant.

 The official announcement that Bangkok would host the pageant was made in December 1991, with the date initially set as 16 May.
 At the same time it secured an exclusive broadcast agreement for Thailand on the subscription television platform Thai Sky TV.
 In March the date was moved back by a week to 8 May so that it would not clash with Wisakha Bucha Day, a Buddhist holiday.

 The pageant was held amidst a political crisis in Thailand that culminated, a week after the pageant, on 17 May in the Black May protests against the government of General Suchinda Kraprayoon.
 The day prior to the event the public relations director expressed fears that the show might have to be cancelled if the situation escalated, although the threat was played down by other pageant officials.